 Todd was obsessed with chainsaw carving and creating beautiful creatures out of white pine chunks and he stayed mostly occupied with his art.
 I had this book to work on and had begun to do plein air painting again after many years, but it was not enough.
 So Todd and I decided, twenty-five years after we began the 3,100-mile Continental Divide Trail (CDT), we would return to the Rockies.
 This time, however, we would mountain bike the range from Jasper National Park, Alberta to the Mexican border, on the Great Divide Mountain Bike Trail.
 The route is far different than the wilderness hiking trail.
 It mostly follows forest service gravel roads.
 We might cross the divide and sometimes multiple times a day, and we might do single track, rough and narrow where we have to push our loaded bikes, but it is a completely different experience.
 It will take us a few summers to complete the entire trek.
 One of the joys of our adventure is we are visiting many of the passes and towns that we accessed as resupply points on the CDT.
 In fact, we contacted many of our old llama friends, those who were still alive, and are having one happy reunion after another as we ponder together, where did the time go?

-In the summer of 2016, Todd and I bike-packed the first leg, eight hundred miles, down through the Canadian Rockies and northern Montana.
+In the summer of 2016, Todd and I bike-packed the first leg, 800 miles, down through the Canadian Rockies and northern Montana.
 Bryce joined us for the first week, kicking his parents off right.
-The summer of 2018, Bryce, Sierra and Eben rode the first two weeks with us and started their parents off right for another summer of adventure.
+The summer of 2017, Bryce, Sierra and son-in-law Eben rode the first two weeks with us and started their parents off right again for another summer of adventure.
 We covered 500 miles from Butte, Montana to Pinedale, Wyoming that second year.
 It is wonderful that our children care enough that they want to clear their schedules and still go on adventures with their parents, and make more memories.
 That is the greatest compliment our children can give us.
 To choose to be in our company once they don’t have to.